 Any invoice should be clear and understandable, and show exactly what you're paying for, designating charges by product and individual wearer, and itemizing all ancillary charges.

 Problems or questions may arise at any time.
 A reliable supplier will be ready to take your call and guarantee 24-hour response times and quick resolutions.
-Personalized oversight and assistance from a local route sales representative, a customer service representative, and a service manager keep your program running smoothly.
+Personalized oversight and assistance from a local route service representative, a customer service representative, and a service manager keep your program running smoothly.

 A service promise should spell out exactly what will be delivered—and state that if it's not delivered, you won't pay.
 More importantly, make sure there is language in the contract identifying a process that allows you to cancel in the event of poor performance.